Your Marketing Stack Is a System. Are You Treating It Like One?

 When a short-term fix becomes a dependency that erodes your ability to solve the real problem, you're in the addiction trap.

-Paid spend dependency.
+This can look like a paid spend dependency.
 Paid acquisition is the fix at the start.
 It works fast, produces measurable results.
 But it does nothing to build the organic inflows that would make the system self-sustaining.
 Over time, the org's ability to grow without paid spend atrophies.
 Every time the budget gets cut, the entire growth engine stalls, confirming the belief that "we can't grow without spend."

-Limits to Growth
+Limits to Growth - The Hidden Bottleneck

 A reinforcing loop will always eventually hit a balancing loop that slows it down.
 The trap is that the obvious response — push the reinforcing loop harder — makes things worse when it's the constraint that needs addressing.